 "We feel very lucky we were able to do this," he said.

-Those who attend the concert will first be surprised by the way the seven-member band is dressed.
+Those that attend the concert will first be surprised by the way the seven-member band is dressed.

 "We dress like old-school Van Halen," he laughed.